Pictogram: In mathematics

-Key: = 10 letters

-As the values are rounded to the nearest 5 letters, the second icon on Tuesday is the left half of the original.
+In medicine and agriculture

+Miscommunication, for example due to language barriers or cognitive impairment, is a relevant factor for misdiagnosis in medicine.
+Pictograms and other forms of visual aids have therefore been used to ease communication and improve patient care, for example by ensuring medication adherence.
+Reviews found especially pronounced effects in low-literacy patients.

+There is regular use of pictograms for products used in agriculture to aid hazard recognition, and also to advise on the correct usage of agrochemicals for agricultural workers with limited reading skills.
+This is often a national legal requirement, and many pictograms are standard throughout the industry.

 Standardization

-Pictographs can often transcend languages in that they can communicate to speakers of a number of tongues and language families equally effectively, even if the languages and cultures are completely different.
+Pictograms can often transcend languages in that they can communicate to speakers of a number of tongues and language families equally effectively, even if the languages and cultures are completely different.
 This is why road signs and similar pictographic material are often applied as global standards expected to be understood by nearly all.

-A standard set of pictographs was defined in the international standard ISO 7001: Public Information Symbols.
+A standard set of pictograms was defined in the international standard ISO 7001: Public Information Symbols.
 Other common sets of pictographs are the laundry symbols used on clothing tags and the chemical hazard symbols as standardized by the GHS system.

-Pictograms have been popularized in use on the web and in software, better known as "icons" displayed on a computer screen in order to help user navigate a computer system or mobile device.
+Pictograms have been popularized in use on the Internet and in software, better known as "icons" displayed on a computer screen in order to help user navigate a computer system or mobile device.